22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Photo by Johnny Miller (Clarkson Potter, 2021)

-Similar in shape to spaghetti, soba noodles are buckwheat noodles native to Japan (soba is Japanese for buckwheat).
+Soba noodles, similar in appearance to spaghetti, are made from buckwheat and hail from Japan (indeed, “soba” translates to “buckwheat” in Japanese).
 They are available at Asian markets and most grocery stores.
-If you can’t find them, spaghetti makes a good substitute.
+However, if you can’t find them, spaghetti makes an excellent substitute.

 Soba Chicken Noodle Salad with Ginger Peanut Dressing